Non-linear reduced modeling of dynamical systems using kernel methods and low-rank approximation: Numerical Simulations

-Finally, we proceed to a visual inspection of the error maps.
-Figure \ref{fig:2} displays a typical error map $\tilde x_2(\theta_j)- x_2(\theta_j)$, where $\tilde x_2(\theta_j)$ denotes the approximation produced the algorithms using a particular initial condition $\theta_j \in \Theta^2$.
-Interestingly, we observe that the large vortices of the flow are correctly approximated by OK-DMD for $k=16$.
-The only structures that OK-DMD does not reconstruct accurately are the small vortices of the divergence-free fBm.
-Although low-rank DMD produces a reasonable error, we remark that low-rank DMD clearly fails in identifying some of the large structures of the flow.
-The inspection of the large error produced by K-DMD at $k=16$, taking exactly the form of the opposite of the snapshot's largest vortices, confirms its poor capabilities for reduced modeling.
+To complement the quantitative evaluation performed in Section~\ref{sec:QuantAnalysis}, we proceed to the visual inspection of the spatial distribution of the error.
+Typical error maps are shown in Figure~\ref{fig:new3} and Figure~\ref{fig:2}.
+Figure~\ref{fig:new3} displays the absolute vorticity of the bi-variate error field ${ \tilde x_2( \theta)-x_{2}(\theta)}$ defined over the bi-dimensional grid, where $\tilde x_2(\theta)$ denotes the approximation provided by the algorithms for a given initial condition $\theta$.
+Error maps are displayed for increasing value of the dimension $k$.
+The distribution of the error produced by K-DMD in Figure~\ref{fig:new3} reveals that its chaotic behavior for $k<15$ is caused by the occurence of errors at large scales.
+Error maps obtained with the LR-DMD and TLS-DMD algorithms are very similar.
+Moreover they seem not to evolve significantly as $k$ increases, except for high frequency appearing at $k \ge 10$.
+The error maps for GK-DMD show that the decrease in error with respect to $k$ is related to refinements occurring at increasingly finer scales.
+Interestingly, the simplified turbulence model confirms this scale analysis of errors.
+In Figure \ref{fig:2}, we observe that the large vortices of the flow are correctly approximated by GK-DMD for $k=70$.
+By contrast, GK-DMD does not reconstruct accurately less energetic small vortices of the divergence-free fBm.
+Although TLS-DMD produces a reasonable error, we remark that TLS-DMD and LR-DMD clearly fail at identifying some of the large structures of the flow.
+The inspection of error maps produced by K-DMD reveal large errors at all scales, and its inaccuracy for reduced modeling of the fractal structure of turbulence.